RA Medicines were a gift

 The day I finally met the good rheumatologist, I was given several prescriptions.
 But, they weren’t Christmas presents.
 They came with stern warnings.
 Do not get pregnant; do not drink any alcohol… the regular drill.

-Rheumatoid Arthritis had disabled me almost instantly and I lived with more pain every day than many people will ever know.
+RA had disabled me almost instantly and I lived with more pain every day than many people will ever know.
 RA had taken my grandfather also.
 I knew I wanted the best medicine I could find.
 Whatever the RA specialist told me to do, I did.
 There was no complaining, no arguing, and definitely no drinking.

 Methotrexate & Rheumatoid Arthritis & alcohol warnings

 Although my rheum doctor stipulated that I not drink at all, many RA specialists in the US follow this rule of thumb which you will find stated in many places: consume no more than 2 alcoholic drinks per month.
 In Europe, it is more liberal.
 People with rheumatoid disease (PRD) are often given the limit of 2 drinks per week.

 I’ve been wondering what the truth is.
 Does anyone know whether it is safe to consume any alcohol while being treated with methotrexate for RA?
 What is the risk to the liver?
 Do they study these things?